Zetta56/Fortune-Of-The-Day/README.md

    - Set $securityGroup to the ID of your EC2 security group
    - Set $vpc to the ID of your VPC
    - Set $subnetA, $subnetB, and $subnetC to the IDs of your public VPC subnets
+   - Set $clientBucket to the desired name of your client bucket (optional for monolithic architecture)
 4. Load powershell variables with `. ./variables.ps1`
    - Make sure to run this everytime you work with this repository's powershell scripts